Services

 (Claudia Gafà, Marianna Cerbone, Antonio Contartese)

-Meeting for all the professors of the University
+Meeting for all University teaching staff

-- Polyphemus' gaze: Public speaking and webcam
+- The gaze of Polyphemus: public speaking and webcam

-- Circe's Prison: Chained in a grid, between zoom and gmeet
+- Circe’s prison: chained in a grid, between Zoom and gmeet

-- The Song of the Sirens: managing the audience's attention and concentration
+- The song of the Sirens: managing the audience’s attention and concentration

-Teaching Strategies
+Teaching strategies

 Workshop "Teaching Days"